Edwar Ramírez: New York Yankees: 2007–2009

-In the final relief appearance of Ramírez's first stint with the major league club, he faced the Tampa Bay Devil Rays on July 20.
-Without an appearance since July 6 in Anaheim, he was pitching on two weeks of rest.
+In just his third relief appearance with the major league club, he faced the Tampa Bay Devil Rays on 20 July.
+Without an appearance since 6 July in Anaheim, he was pitching on two weeks of rest.
 Without control of his pitches, Ramírez walked four batters and allowed a grand slam to Dioner Navarro without recording an out.
 Only two of his 19 pitches were called strikes.
 After the game, Ramírez, shaken by his performance, cut short his comments to reporters, and was seen crying at his locker.
 The Yankees optioned Ramírez back to Scranton/Wilkes-Barre the following day.
 In his first appearance with Scranton/Wilkes Barre following his demotion, Ramírez continued pitching effectively, striking out two in 1 1/3 hitless innings, helping Joba Chamberlain hold onto his first career Class AAA victory.

-Between Class AA Trenton and Class AAA Scranton/Wilkes-Barre, Ramírez pitched 56 2/3 innings, in which he allowed 26 hits and 22 walks while striking out 102.
+Between Trenton and Scranton, Ramírez pitched 56 2/3 innings, in which he allowed 26 hits and 22 walks while striking out 102.
 He held opponents to a .135 batting average and allowed only five earned runs, good for a 0.79 ERA.
 For his performance, Ramírez was named the Minor League Baseball Reliever of the Year for the 2007 season.

-After the conclusion of the minor league season, Ramírez was recalled by the Yankees on August 15.
+After the conclusion of the minor league season, Ramírez was recalled by the Yankees on 15 August.
 He struck out three Baltimore Orioles in 2 1/3 scoreless innings in his return.
-The success of Ramírez and Joba Chamberlain in the bullpen convinced Yankees' general manager that he had enough relief pitching depth to trade Scott Proctor for Wilson Betemit.
-On August 19, 2007, Ramírez earned his first save in MLB, in a game against the Detroit Tigers, with two hitless innings, striking out the side in the eighth inning, and remaining in the game to pitch the bottom of the ninth after Betemit added insurance runs in the top of the ninth.
+The success of Ramírez and Joba Chamberlain in the bullpen convinced Yankees general manager Brian Cashman that he had enough relief pitching depth to trade Scott Proctor for Wilson Betemit.
+On 19 August 2007, Ramírez earned his first save in MLB, in a game against the Detroit Tigers, with two hitless innings, striking out the side in the eighth inning, and remaining in the game to pitch the bottom of the ninth.